-Naturex-DBS tests the effectiveness of the raw cranberry materials, the semi-finished product, the trial blend, and then the final blend.
+Naturex-DBS tests the raw cranberry materials' effectiveness, the semi-finished product, the trial blend, and then the final blend.
 They supply a certificate of analysis and they test every batch at a third party to be sure it delivers bioactivity to provide the desired effects.

 They also do clinical trials to be sure that their cranberry extract works, and they have a health claim on it as well.
 Theralogix also has a third-party analysis to verify the product.